-How to practice improv
+How to practice improv by yourself

-My favourite one to do is from Meisner Technique training.
-The next time someone says to you “how are you?” in real life, no matter when or where, take a moment to think about it and then answer honestly.
+- The next time someone says to you “how are you?” in real life, no matter when or where, take a moment to think about it and then answer honestly.
 It practices emotional honesty in the present moment.
 Yes, some people will think you’re odd, but you’ll also be surprised at how quickly it also breaks barriers in a nice way.

-- Send 5 improvisers a message about why you like watching them or improvising them.
+- Send 5 improvisers a message about why you like watching them perform or improvising them.
 It keeps you in the mindset of supporting others rather than worrying about how you are doing.

 - Start your day by writing 3 pages of freehand notes about anything, the first thing that comes to you, without worrying about it or editing it.
 Show nobody.
 This is called Morning Pages and is from the book The Artist’s Way and is a good way of opening up ideas and coming into touch with your thoughts and feelings.